veracode/verademo-dotnetcore/docs/flaws/cwe-77-command-injection.md

 Exploit
 -------
 We can exploit this like so:
-1. Go to /tools
+1. Go to `/tools`
-2. For Host enter: google.com && calc
+2. For Host enter: `google.com && calc`
-3. Click 'Check'
+3. Click `Check`
 3. Observe the calculator being opened as evidence that command injection has occurred.
-4. Right click on the dropdown with "funny" and click Inspect.
+4. Right click on the dropdown with "funny" and click `Inspect`.
-5. Change the first option value from "funny.txt" to "funny.txt && calc"
+5. Change the first option value from `funny.txt` to `funny.txt && calc`
 6. Press the 'Get a fortune' button in the browser.
 7. Observe the calculator being opened as evidence that command injection has occurred.